APK-Gaming-Project/APK-Security-Tools/README.md

 We welcome contributors who can add new tools or improve existing ones.
 Please:
 1. Fork the repository.
 2. Add your tool or resource.
-3. Submit a pull request with a detailed explanation of the tool or update.
+3. Submit a pull request with a detailed explanation of the tool or update

 ---